bernedom/bernedom.github.io/_posts/2025-10-06-cpp-std-expected.md

 }
 ```

 Note that in this example, both the success and error type are strings, but they could be any type.
 In a lot of cases, it might still make sense to use an enum or a custom error type for the error case to make it more structured.
 However, by using `std::expected`, we already are able to add a lot more context to the function without cluttering the code.
-This already is a big improvement over returning, but there is more.
+This already is a big improvement over returning, but there is more. `std::expected` also provides a set of powerful combinators for composing operations that may fail, allowing for more elegant error handling.

 ### Monadic chaining with `and_then`

+One of the benefits of `std::expected` is that it allows for [monadic chaining](https://en.wikipedia.org/wiki/Monad_(functional_programming)), A technique widely used in functional programming.
 Monadic chaining lets you compose a sequence of operations that may fail, without deeply nested `if`/`else`.
 With `std::expected`, you chain:
 - `and_then` when the next step itself may fail and returns another `expected`.
 - `transform` when the next step cannot fail and just maps the value.
 - `or_else` to act on or recover from an error.